stevenengler/Real-Time-LaTeX-With-Vagrant/README.md

 # Real-Time-LaTeX-With-Vagrant
 Easily set up a LaTeX environment with Vagrant on any operating system.
 This sets up vanilla Tex Live on a Vagrant precise box and runs a python script to compile latex source code in real-time.

+**NOTE**: I have now switched to using TeX Live in the Windows 10 *Windows Subsystem for Linux* (WSL) for compiling LaTeX.
+It's faster, has support for inotify (instead of polling the hard drive for changes), and is easier to use.
+It is very similar to this project and can be found here: https://github.com/stevenengler/Real-Time-LaTeX.

 ### Required Programs

  1. [VirtualBox](https://www.virtualbox.org/)